googleapis/google-cloud-java/TROUBLESHOOTING.md

 ### Resolving the conflict

-There are different strategies to resolve conflicts, but you must understand the root cause of the conflicts, e.g.:
+There are different strategies to resolve conflicts, but you must understand the root cause of the conflicts.
+For example:
 - If you have control over the dependency tree, you can upgrade offending dependencies (e.g., upgrading Guava version).
 This is the least hackish approach but it is a lot of work that can require multiple releases of multiple libraries to sync everything up.
-- If you can't modify and push new versions of your dependencies, import `com.google.cloud:libraries-bom:12.0.0` (or a more recent version) and use that to select consistent dependency versions.
+- If you can't modify and push new versions of your dependencies, import `com.google.cloud:libraries-bom:12.1.0` (or a more recent version) and use that to select consistent dependency versions.
 This is the easiest route.
   For example, this is how you can depend on consistent versions of Guava and `com.google.cloud:google-cloud-storage` without explicitly setting the version of either one: